dof-studio/CryptoMessager/README.md

 - `...`

 ### Already Known Bugs
-- `GUI Command Line Input Check Issue` - When you click and type words between the input notation `>> `, unexpected flashbacks may be encountered.
+- `GUI Command Line Input Check Issue (Will Be Fixed in V0.0.1.3)` - When you click and type words between the input notation `>> `, unexpected flashbacks may be encountered.
 But fortunately, when you are not deliberately trying to cause it, the bug does not normally appear.​
 - `...`